 Period equality removes the stigma and feelings of shame surrounding periods, and instead promotes education, understanding and empowerment.
-It helps people to feel comfortable to discuss menstruation, learn about menstruation, and ask for support when they need it.
+It allows people to have periods with dignity.

 While huge advances have been made towards period equality in schools and colleges, with teen learners now having access to free period products, period inequality still exists.

 Learners are not always able to access the period products they need for a variety of reasons.
-Young people have said that the products are not accessible in their schools because they are not kept within easy reach of classrooms, they are locked away, they run out frequently, there are only thin products available, and that there are only internal products available (such as tampons) that may not be suitable due to culture, disability, personal preference, and other reasons.